thruthesky/super_library/docs/chat.md

 # Known Issues

+## Chat room update and sync with chat join

+- When the master changes the chat room name or icon, it is updated in the chat room data, but it's not updated in chat joins in realtime.
+    - This is not a critical issue and we are planning to fix it some day later.

 ## No of Chat room message for blocked user

 - Login user is A, the other user id B